 This section presents our results found during ex- periments with our tool to answer the following re- search question.

-To evaluate the semantic conformance of runtime execution of generated code, we use a set of examples provided by Moka (mok, ), which is a model execu- tion engine offering PSSM.
+To evaluate the semantic conformance of runtime execution of generated code, we use a set of examples provided by Moka (mok, ), which is a model execu- tion engine offering PSSM (and also part of the Papyrus modeler).
 Fig. 2 shows our method.
 The latter consists of the following steps:

 Step 1 For a State machine from the Moka example

-The PSSM test suite consists of 66 test cases totally for different state macchine element types.
-The results are promising that our tool passes 62/66 tests including: behavior (5/6), choice (3/3), deferred events (6/6), entering (5/5), exiting (4/5), entry(5/5), exit (3/3), event (9/9), final state (1/1), fork (2/2), join (2/2), transition (11/14), terminate (3/3), others (2/2).
+The PSSM test suite consists of 66 test cases for different state macchine element types.
+The results are promising: our tool passes 62/66 tests including behavior (5/6), choice (3/3), deferred events (6/6), entering (5/5), exiting (4/5), entry(5/5), exit (3/3), event (9/9), final state (1/1), fork (2/2), join (2/2), transition (11/14), terminate (3/3), others (2/2).
 In fact, our tool fails with some tests such as transi- tions from an entry point to an exit point.
 This is, as our observation, never used in practice.
 Furthermore, as the UML specification says that transitions outgo- ing from an entry point of a composite state should end on one of the sub-vertexes.

-The results of this evaluation are not enough to say that our pattern and tooling support preserves the UML State Machine execution properties but are a good hint that runtime execution of generated code is semantically correct.
+The results of this evaluation are not enough to proove that our pattern and tooling support preserves the UML State Machine execution properties but are a good hint that runtime execution of generated code is semantically correct (for all but the case identified above)

-This evaluation methodology has a limitation that it is dependent on PSSM.
-Currently, for event support, PSSM only specifies signal event.
+This evaluation methodology has the limitation that it is dependent on PSSM.
+Currently, for event support, PSSM only specifies signal evenst.
 For pseudo-states, histories are not supported.
 Thus, our evaluation re- sult is limited to the current specification of PSSM.

-Threats to validity: Internal threat is that, all test cases of the PSSM test suite are contained in a sin- gle model file.
+Threats to validity: An internal threat is that, all test cases of the PSSM test suite are contained in a sin- gle model file.
 However, the input to our experiments requires a test case per model file.
 Furthermore, op- eration behaviors, in PSSM, are defined by activities while our prototype requires fine-grained behavior as blocks of code embedded into models.
 We manually re-create these tests and convert activities into pro- gramming language code.

 Benchmarks